Earl MacDonald: Teaching

+MacDonald taught at St. Francis Xavier University from 1996 to 1997 and at Bowling Green State University from 1997 to 1998, before joining the University of Connecticut faculty in 2000 as Director of Jazz Studies.
+He was promoted to full professor in 2016.

 At UConn he teaches courses on improvisation and arranging, while also directing student ensembles and administering the jazz program.
 He was tenured and promoted to Associate Professor in 2005.
 MacDonald frequently participates as a clinician, guest conductor and teacher at summer camps.
 In recent years he has taught at the Kincardine Summer Music Festival, Jazz In July at UMASS Amherst and Marshall University's "Jazz-MU-Tazz" camp in West Virginia.